Gasby90/Sisuchema_SWIR_import/README.md

 3. Open .hdr white.
 The script operates bicubic interpolation smoothing on dark and white reference and then calculates the “REFL” dataset containing the reflectance values obtained.
 'Sisuchema_SWIR_import.m' script was thought for working with MATLAB® 2016a ver.
 9.0 alongside PLS_toolbox ver.
 8.2.
+Please note: it may requires a lot of RAM!